ym98274/LLM-AutoProject/README.md

 To commence either training (vision-encoder, LLM fine-tuning), ensure the scripts of the original LMDrive system are replaced with the modified scripts.

+Additional data parsing scripts are provided to help download a selected data distribution.

+To use the modified architectures, download the model weights and update the path in `leaderboard/scripts/run_evaluation.sh`